seemslegit42/aevonos/src/docs/Kif-Kroker.md

 ### 2.1.
 The `kif-kroker-agent` (`agents/kif-kroker.ts`)
 The agent's logic is powered by the `analyzeComms` flow.
-- **External Tool Use**: Before analysis, the agent calls the `getSlackChannelMessages` tool.
-In the prototype, this tool returns mocked data to simulate an API call to a Slack channel.
+- **External Tool Use**: Before analysis, the agent calls the `getSlackChannelMessages` tool to fetch the most recent messages from the specified channel ID.
 - **Persona-Driven Prompt**: The core prompt instructs the LLM to adopt Kif's understated and exhausted tone.
 - **Input**: Accepts a Slack `channelId`.
 - **Processing**: A single LLM call analyzes the fetched conversational snippets for sentiment, tone, and key indicators of workplace friction.